-If you speak with a faculty member about an incident, that faculty member must notify the Title IX coordinator.
+If you speak with a faculty member, staff member or administrator about an incident, that individual must notify the Title IX coordinator.
 The Title IX coordinator is available to assist you in understanding all of your options and in connecting you with all possible resources on and off campus.